 To dispense with any doubt that an algorithm might encode bias, consider the following rule for extending a line of credit: If race=white THEN approve loan ELSE deny.
 This program, however simple, constitutes an algorithm and yet reflects an obvious bias.
 Of course, this explicit racism might be easy to detect and straightforward to challenge legally.
 Deciphering its logic doesn’t require formidable expertise.

 But today’s large-scale software and machine-learning systems can grow opaque.
-Even the programmer of a system might struggle to say why precisely makes any individual system.
-For complex algorithms, biases may exist, but detecting the bias, identifying its cause, and correcting may not always be straightforward.
+Even the programmer of a system might struggle to say why precisely any individual system makes any specific prediction.
+For complex algorithms, biases may exist, but detecting the bias, identifying its cause, and correcting for it, may not always be straightforward.
 Nevertheless, there exist some common patterns for how bias can creep into systems.
 Understanding these patterns may prove vital to guarding against preventable problems.

 Now let’s review the basics of machine learning.
 Machine learning refers to powerful set of techniques for building algorithms that improve as a function of experience.
 The field of machine learning addresses a broad class of problems and algorithmic solutions but we’re going to focus on supervised learning, the kind directly concerned with pattern recognition and predictive modeling.